 * Please Note: We highly recommend you take your area rug to a professional.
 This is general guidance.
 We are not responsible if any issues arise during the cleaning and care process of your valuable rug.

-Regular Care and Cleaning
+Regular Care & Cleaning

 Stains